 In the next few years, Tandem Repeat wish to scale their self-healing concept, reduce the cost of production and reach out to the textile industry with their innovation.

-Owners of idea: Melik Demirel, Gözde Şenel-Ayaz, Sung Yeul Kim and Dennis Werger
+Team members: Melik Demirel, Gözde Şenel-Ayaz, Sung Yeul Kim and Dennis Werger

-Innovation name: Tandem Repeat
+Company: Tandem Repeat